BackshopCollege/chatter/README.md

 My intention is experiemnt (SELECT) Asynchronous blocking I/O in Ruby ( Non-Blocking I/O with Blocking Notification).

-Instead of Thread/Process per Connection I used the SELECT model that delegates my intention to kernel and wake me up when anything happen :D
+Instead of Thread/Process per Connection I used the SELECT model that delegates my intention to kernel notify me when my intentions is ready :D

 To experiment, open at least 3 terminals sessions.